bicciatolab/bicciatolab_data/SpaceTrooper_data/README.md

 This directory contains metadata files required to replicate the analysis described in the bioRxiv paper:
 **doi: [https://doi.org/10.64898/2025.12.24.696336](https://doi.org/10.64898/2025.12.24.696336)**

-These files support the [SpaceTrooper](https://github.com/drighelli/SpaceTrooper) package analysis ([Bioconductor page](https://bioconductor.org/packages/3.23/bioc/html/SpaceTrooper.html)).
+These files support the [SpaceTrooper](https://bioconductor.org/packages/3.23/bioc/html/SpaceTrooper.html) package analysis, available in Bioconductor.
+A developmental version is also avilable on [GitHub](https://github.com/drighelli/SpaceTrooper)

 ## Contents